-We are planning to carry out inspections in the June 2021 series where it is safe and practical to do so.
-Therefore, your centre may be subject to a Cambridge inspection.
+We are planning to carry out inspections in the November 2021 series where it is safe and practical to do so.
+Therefore, we may inspect your centre during the exam series.
+Find out more about our exam security inspections on our website.